 YONGNUO YN24EX TTL Macro Ring Flash/ LED Macro Flash Speedlite with 2 PCS Flash Head and 4 PCS Adapter Rings for Canon

-- Equipped with large-size LCD display, the flashing function can be checked and set more clearly and visually, which will be more convenient for use; High brightness LED focus assist light to allow focus more easily.
+- Equipped with a large-size LCD display, the flashing function can be checked and set more clearly and visually, which will be more convenient for use; High brightness LED focus assists light to allow focus more easily.

-- YN24EX is equipped with standard PC synchronous interface which allows you convenient to use synchronous flash by using PC synchronous line; Supports the lens of the following filter size: 52mm, 58mm, 67mm, and
+- YN24EX is equipped with a standard PC synchronous interface which allows you to use synchronous flash by using a PC synchronous line; Supports the lens of the following filter size: 52mm, 58mm, 67mm, and

-- YN-24EX is provided with external power socket to meet your higher demand for recycling time and no longer missing the wonderful moments; When the sound prompt system is enabled, different sound modes will prompt different working conditions of the Speedlite so as to allow you to focus on shooting process (Note: the sound can be turned off).
+- YN-24EX is provided with an external power socket to meet your higher demand for recycling time and no longer miss the wonderful moments; When the sound prompt system is enabled, different sound modes will prompt different working conditions of the Speedlite so as to allow you to focus on the shooting process (Note: the sound can be turned off).

-- YN-24EX can automatically save your current operating settings to convenient your next use; The recycling time for full output just takes 3 seconds, you can get high-speed current-return experience even without using brand new batteries, which will only take 4-5 seconds.
+- YN-24EX can automatically save your current operating settings to convenient for your next use; The recycling time for full output just takes 3 seconds, and you can get a high-speed current-return experience even without using brand new batteries, which will only take 4-5 seconds.

 - 4 GHz Wireless Radio Transmission